Brazil–United States relations: U.S. government relations with the military government

 As the Carter administration replaced that of Gerald Ford, two other very sensitive issues—human rights and nuclear proliferation—came to the front in the relations between the U.S. government and Brazil.

 In 1975 Brazil and Western Germany established an agreement of co-operation in nuclear energy for peaceful purposes.
 The agreement was to transfer to Brazil the whole cycle of nuclear generation and a factory of nuclear reactors.
 The factory would enable the independent production of nuclear reactors as soon as 1978.

 The United States opposed the agreement.
 In March 1977, Jimmy Carter took measures against both Brazil and Germany: he pressed two American banks, the Chase Manhattan Bank and the Eximbank, to suspend all financing activities negotiated with Brazil, and halted the supply of enriched uranium to Germany.
 He wanted to compel both countries to either renounce the agreement or to revise it so as to give space to the introduction of comprehensive safeguards similar to those established by the NPT.
 He also wanted the construction of the nuclear reactor factories to be canceled.

 In the early 1980s, tension in the American–Brazilian relations centered on economic questions.
 Retaliation for unfair trade practices loomed on the horizon and threatened Brazilian exports of steel, orange juice, commuter aircraft, shoes and textiles.
 When President Sarney took office in 1985, political issues, such as Brazil's arms exports to Libya and Iran, again surfaced.
 Brazil's foreign debt moratorium and its refusal to sign the Non-Proliferation Treaty caused the United States to put Brazil on its mandated blacklist, thereby restricting Brazil's access to certain U.S. technologies.

 End of Cold War; return to democracy in Brazil

 On taking office in March 1990 President Collor sought a quick rapprochement with the United States in order to begin an aggressive policy of inserting Brazil into the world economy and placing it at the negotiating table of world powers.
-The Franco administration maintained an independent stance and reacted coolly to proposals by the Clinton administration for a Latin American free-trade zone.
+The Franco administration maintained an independent stance and reacted coolly to proposals by the Clinton administration for a South American free-trade zone.